An Innovative Approach to Safe

-- Can be used in a variety of ways – single family homes, multi-family residential, mixed use – business and residential, student housing, workforce housing, emergency shelters, commercial use – the potential is limitless.
+- Can be used in a variety of ways – single family homes, multi-family residential, mixed use – business and residential, temporary and permanent post-disaster housing, student housing, workforce housing, emergency shelters, commercial use – the potential is limitless.

-- Coolness factor - appealing to the younger, millennial demographic thanks to design and sustainability.
+- Coolness factor – appealing to the younger, millennial demograph thanks to design and sustainability.

 - A container has 8000 lbs. of steel which takes 8000 kwh to melt down & refabricate.
 Minor repairs to a container, such as those required for repurposing for housing use, typically needs use about 5% of this energy.
 (David Cross, www.sgblocks.com)

 - More eco-friendly to upcycle a container rather than scrapping and sending to a landfill.
 Steel is not a compostable material.